Skip to content

 Bean Identifier

-The system will automatically assign an identifier to each named bean as the following format:
+The system will automatically assign an identifier to each bean class as the following format:

 bash